vmware-archive/clarity/docs/CODING_GUIDELINES_CORE.md

   consistently and with explicit intent and constraint.

 * Any style that causes layout reflow should **not** be exposed via CSS Custom Properties.
+  This includes padding, margins and border sizes.

+* Prefer exposing shorthand values unless the shorthand alters sizes like border `border-color: var(--border-color)` not `border: var(--border)`

 * Core components cannot rely on global styles such as clr-ui grid and typography.
   Components should be completely independent.
 This allows teams who are migrating